Faculty

 Dilek ColakPh.D.

-• Assistant Professor of Neuroscience in Pediatrics
+• Associate Professor of Neuroscience in Pediatrics

 Our mission is to understand the molecular mechanisms of neurodevelopmental and neurocognitive diseases such as autism and schizophrenia.
 Our projects focus on RNA molecules and how they control neuronal development.
 We also would like to understand the contribution of glial cells and interneurons to defects seen in neurocognitive diseases.